-Assignment 1: Seminar Paper on Chapters 1-9 in The Nations Within, and Chapter 3, American Indian Politics and the American Political System.
-Due November 16th
+Assignment 1: Seminar Paper on Chapters 1-9 in The Nations Within Due November 16th

-Assignment 2: Seminar Paper on readings from Exiled in the Land of the Free, and readings posted on Canvas.
-Due December 5th
+Assignment 2: Seminar Paper on readings from Exiled in the Land of the Free Due December 5th

 Assignment 3: Case Study.
 Choose a Case handed out in class and write a 1000 word Case Study analysis.
-Due December 9th
+Due December 9^{th}